Clark Hubbs: Other activities

 Hubbs started to publish a checklist, The Fishes of Texas, during the 1960s and in the 1980s colleagues and students associated with Hubbs began to add additional information about each fish species.
 Hubbs wanted to turn this into a book and he labored on this project, collaborating with others until his death.
 However, they realized that an electronic format would reach more people and so The Fishes of Texas Online project began.

+Taxa named in his honor

+Hubbs had at least three species of fish named in his honor: